fables-tales/proton/readme.md

 2. A proton compliant program MUST be capable of being exec'd on a supported platform.
 This typically means that it has the executable bit set.

-3. A proton compliant program MUST run on both OSX and Linux.
+3. A proton compliant program MUST run on Linux.

 4. A proton compliant program MUST NOT have any side effects beyond printing to STDERR, STDOUT and having a return code.
 This precludes: